 Key things to remember:

-Since the time calls for zero human-to-human interaction, retail shops will remain closed, and customers will be unable to show up casually in a mall to buy from you.
+Since the time calls for zero human-to-human interaction due to the high risk of COVID-19, retail shops will remain closed, and customers will be unable to show up casually in a mall to buy from you.

 In such a scenario, it’s much better to keep your options broad.
 Do you have an e-commerce website and a mobile application?
 If YES, then you’ve already done 50%.
 The remaining 50% is to provide exceptional customer support over the digital mediums to make buying just as frictionless as your in-store experience.